Friday, July 16, 2021

 Welcome to the Erie Canal

-There were a lot of loopers waiting with us.
+Many loopers waiting with us.
 We walked the dock to say hello to old friends and meet new ones.
 We met Skip on a cool riverboat named Idler.
-A solo looper sat in front of us aboard Knot Busy on a cute little blue Ranger Tug.
+A solo looper was in front of us aboard Knot Busy, a cute little blue Ranger Tug.
 Treasure of Pleasure, a small Stonehorse sailboat was docked closest to the locks.
 We chatted with Bob and Sue on Osimo a beautiful trawler that goes about 7 mph like Mystic.
-We would later learn that Osimo was originally a custom sailboat built at Vignette Boat Yard in Escanaba, MI.
-Ironically, we purchased Mystic at Vignette back in 2012.
-It is a small world.
+We would later learn that Osimo was originally a custom sailboat built at Vinette Boat Yard in Escanaba, MI.
+Ironically, we purchased Mystic at Vinette back in 2012.

 Osimo's red canopy at Waterford free dock